Despite the barrenness and heat, I’m fascinated by Australia’s interior.

 CURRAWINYA NATIONAL PARK

 Currawinya National Park is almost bordering on NSW, and easily one of Queensland’s largest national parks.
-It has recently been extended, and will be opened up even further next year.
+It has recently been extended and now encompasses a pretty vast area.

-It’s a wetland of international importance, supporting more than 100,000 birds, including migratory ones.
-Obviously in winter, the waterways are relatively dry so bird watching isn’t at its prime.
+The park is a wetland of international importance, supporting more than 100,000 birds, including migratory ones.
+Obviously in winter, the waterways are relatively dry so bird watching isn’t necessarily at its prime.
 Still, you’ll see plenty of birds if you keep your eyes out for them.

 Two huge shearing sheds, including a number of other pastoral outbuildings, give a glimpse into the hard life that once was pulsing out here.

-- Currawinya National Park: Various spots along the Paroo River
+- Currawinya National Park: Various camping spots along the Paroo River

 Day 9 and 10 will be travel days again, and marked the end of our Central Queensland Outback road trip.